bernardo-cs/thesis_report/readme.md

 ·  The dissertation has a maximum number of 80 pages, for the main text.

+·  Both presentations ( project and dissertation ), should be presented in around 20 min.

 ## Template Structure
 The amount of trash latex produces in order to compile a document is ridiculous, so lets try to separate our important files from compile sh*t.